 © reproduced with the permission of Parliament

 It might seem difficult to believe now, but it was only in the last 100 years that women in the UK achieved the right to vote, also known as suffrage.
-The women who campaigned for the right to vote were known as suffragettes.
+The women who campaigned for the right to vote were known by two names, Suffragists and Suffragettes.

-This topic guide to the suffragettes covers: Emmeline Pankhurst, civil disobedience, Emily Wilding Davison, souvenirs and memorabilia and suffragettes around the world.
+This topic guide to women's suffrage covers: Emmeline Pankhurst, Civil Disobedience, Emily Wilding Davison, The Pilgrimage March and Souvenirs and Memorabilia.

-Along with her daughters Christabel, Adela and Sylvia, Emmeline Pankhurst was a prominent suffragette.
-They founded the Women’s Social and Political Union (WSPU) in Manchester in 1903, bringing new life to the campaign for 'votes for women'.
+Along with her daughters Christabel, Adela and Sylvia, Emmeline Pankhurst was a suffragette.
+They split from the NUWSS in 1903 and founded the Women’s Social and Political Union (WSPU) in Manchester, bringing new life to the campaign for 'votes for women'.
+Suffragettes believed in 'Deeds not Words' and used illegal tactics to put pressure on Parliament to grant them the vote.
 You can find out more about the WSPU at the Museum of London.